 Leyland Cypress (Cupressocyparis leylandii) is a popular choice for a hedge to provide privacy and wind protection due to its extremely fast growth rate.
-However, many people who plant these without knowing all the potential problems find themselves in a big pickle a few years later and ruing the day they planted the pesky trees.
+Leyland Cypress Trees is noted for its fastest screening tree for privacy.
+The Leyland Cypress is widely used in the USA.
+However, many people who plant Leyland Cypress without knowing all the potential problems find themselves in a big pickle a few years later and ruing the day they planted the pesky trees.
 Here we have collected all the reasons not to plant a Leyland Cypress hedge, as well as the best leyland cypress alternative.

-Large size is good when you need privacy, but the tree can get absolutely massive (anyone want a 75’ tall hedge?).
+Large size of Leyland Cypress is good when you need privacy, but the tree can get absolutely massive (anyone wants a 75’ tall hedge?).
 Most privacy hedges are sufficient at 6-10 feet tall, and much easier to maintain.

-Talking about leyland cypress problems, growth rate is the main thing that draws people to Leyland Cypress, but it is also the biggest problem in the long run.
-Cypress grows extremely fast, up to 4’ per year, even in poor soils.
+Leyland Cypress problems are common these days, Leyland Cypress growth rate is the main thing that draws people to Leyland Cypress, but it is also the biggest problem in the long run.
+Leyland Cypress grows extremely fast, up to 4’ per year, even in poor soils.
 That sounds great when you think you could have your goal 12’ privacy hedge in 3 years, but think about how much you will have to prune it to keep it at 12’ tall in the long run.
 Hint: it’s a lot.

-Once the hedge reaches large height and width, you will likely run into problems with foundations, sidewalks, and power lines, and eventually end up needing to remove the plants.
+Once the Leyland Cypress hedge reaches large height and width, you will likely run into problems with foundations, sidewalks, and power lines, and eventually end up needing to remove the plants.

 Leyland Cypress growth rate – the first photo is from October 2012, the second is from August 2018.
 The trees have grown about 12’ taller and significantly wider in 6 years in a spot with likely no supplemental water.
 Imagine how much faster they would grow in a normal garden setting!